needle-tools/shadergraph-markdown/Readme.md

 ![Blackboard Conditions](https://github.com/needle-tools/shadergraph-markdown/wiki/Images/05_BlackboardConditions.png)

-The `!REF` property pulls in an enum keyword, and other properties then draw depending on the specified condition.
+The `!REF` property draws an enum or boolean keyword.
+Other properties can specify a "condition" in which to draw them; this is very useful to de-clutter inspectors when you have specific properties in specific conditions.

 ![Conditional Properties](https://github.com/needle-tools/shadergraph-markdown/wiki/Images/02_ConditionalProperties.gif)